BLCM/bl3mods/Apocalyptech/README.md

   BL3 really needs much in the way of better loot.
 Does the following,
   currently:
   - Sets the rarity weights to be improved
-  - Increases Eridium drop rates.
+  - Increases Eridium drop rates and quantities.
   - Guarantees specific legendary drops from nearly all the bosses which have unique drops.
 This has been updated for the Mayhem 4 / Maliwan Takedown patch, including all the new drops set up in that patch.